How to remember to do things!

 Actually, it is just one tip but there are different ways of doing it so I feel justified in saying I’m giving you tips.
 Drum roll please…

 Ok so you were expecting more.
 And so you’re not disappointed, here is some more.

 When I say write it down, I don’t mean have a To-Do list.
 Far too many people have a To-List that they carefully craft everyday and at the end of the day there is hardly a dent in it as the list is been buried under whatever paper turned up on the desk or it’s been completely forgotten as other work came along.

-Now I do love my technology and so I use the calendar functionality in Outlook to keep track of my appointments.
-In fact I use it to send appointments to my husband (don’t worry, he’s in IT and it’s his preferred method) so he knows when there are things on at the school etc. It’s a good method because he can’t say I didn’t tell him as I can see when it left my computer and when he accepted it!
-Using Outlook like this means a reminder pops up on my screen.
+Now I do love my technology and so I use an online calendar to keep track of my appointments.
+I also send appointments to my husband (don’t worry, he’s in IT and it’s his preferred method) so he knows when there are things in the family calendar that he needed to know about.
+It was very useful for school plays etc. It’s a good method because he can’t say I didn’t tell him as I can see when it left my computer and when he accepted it!

 But equally if you like a paper diary, then write in there when you are going to do things.

 If you have a set time to do a task then you are much more likely to actually do it.
 (Unless you are someone who never looks at their diary in which case there probably isn’t much hope for you!)